closegps_fixed

 * ADDITIONAL DETAILS...

-- Showers and storms will develop Sunday afternoon and persist
+- Showers and thunderstorms will develop over the Sacramento

 - http://www.weather.gov/safety/flood